PDModdingCommunity/PD-Loader/README.md

 ## FAQ

 Only **NVIDIA** videocards are supported for now, AMD and Intel GPU support is possible but further research needs to be done.
+On computers with multiple GPUs, such as most laptops, the game must be set to run on the NVIDIA GPU manually.

 **Linux** can run the game with **Wine**, for audio you must use [DivaSound](https://github.com/somewhatlurker/DivaSound).
 WMV movie videos are not supported and it is recommended to set **No_Movies** to **1** to prevent crashes when the game attempts to load a movie.